GingerGigiCat/highway-followspot/JOURNAL.md

 I flashed the code to the xiao, i did have to change some things because the compiler wasn't happy.
 But the thermocouple wasn't doing anything.
 So i dug around for ages and decided in the end to switch to the adafruit max31855 library which also didn't work at first, and i was seriously starting to worry i'd managed to kill it, i even started adding extra solder to the pins.
 Then i looked at the code (i was trying the adafruit demo) and realised i hadn't changed the default pins.
 And then it worked perfect!!
 I still have to change the real code to use the adafruit library though.

 The dimensions of the heatsink are a little different to the 3d model, it's like the fins are shifted down by one fin. so i'm changing that and fixing the mounting for it.

+# Friday 22 August - 1 hour

+I edited the dimensions of heatsink mounting stuff in the model, i won't show a picture because there's visually not much difference but i promise it has been changed.
+I want to make a grating across the big hole for the heatsink but i'm going to bed so bye